laravel/docs/mocking.md

 <a name="using-event-fakes"></a>
 ### Using Fakes

 As an alternative to mocking, you may use the `Event` facade's `fake` method to prevent all event listeners from executing.
-You may then assert that events were fired and even inspect the data they received.
+You may then assert that events were dispatched and even inspect the data they received.
 When using fakes, assertions are made after the code under test is executed:

     <?php